Siddhantraje6/YouTube-Transcript-Retrieval-using-CrewAI-LLM-Gemini/README.md

 ## Appendix

-It is important to know that to run the project successfuly, one needs to configure the environment appropriately without any errors (even I struggled a lot with setting up right environment), sometimes installation and execution may take very long time.
+It is important to know that to run the project successfully, one needs to configure the environment appropriately without any errors (even I struggled a lot with setting up right environment), sometimes installation and execution may take very long time.

 Based upon the query (input), the tool finds the most relevant 20 videos (you can change this param), not all might have transcripts enabled, in that case the transcript field shall be left empty.